payfort/fort-ios-sdk/README.md

 standard UI.
 See the next section for building your own customized payment UI.
 For detiled implementaion on the standard checkout implementation refer [here](https://github.com/payfort/fort-ios-sdk/wiki#customizing-the-standard-payment-ui)

-1- **Import the framework into your app**
+<details><summary>Import the framework into your app</summary>
  Start by importing the Amazon Payment Service iOS SDK library.
+You
-You do so by using the following code:
+    do so by using the following code:

 **Objective-C**